 Teachers can create class groups to quickly share activities with kids.
 Alternatively, tutorials provide options to help teachers incorporate GeoGebra into their existing class site or learning management system (LMS).

 GeoGebra gives kids a way to access math that moves beyond straightforward pencil-and-paper computations.
-Traditional methods of performing constructions with a compass and a ruler can be time-consuming and frustrating for kids.
+Traditional methods of performing constructions with a compass and a ruler can be time-consuming and frustrating for students.
 GeoGebra makes it quick, easy, and fun as long as there are clear directions.
-Activities are built and shared by anyone who wants to be an author, so quality varies greatly; some do not provide specific directions for students.
+Premade resources available on the site are built and shared by anyone who wants to be an author, so quality varies greatly; some don't provide specific directions for students, and others are basic illustrations of a simple topic with no interactivity.
 But teachers can create their own interactive worksheets that include the simulations built by someone else, along with their own helpful directions or context.

-Glitches, such as spam blocking on the GeoGebra end, can frustrate teachers.
-However, the help desk is quick to respond to questions.
 GeoGebra is a powerful example of flexibility paired with community.
 Teachers can make whatever they need for their students.
-But they don't have to start from scratch -- they can build off of the work of others.
+But they don't have to start from scratch: They can build off of the work of others.
 This means that math simulations are being built every day by teachers all over the world.
 Teaching the difference between exponential and logistic models?
 One teacher shared an activity on the growth of Facebook.
 Need an analog clock with hands you can manipulate?
-GeoGebra has one of those, too.
+GeoGebra has one of those, too!

 Key Standards Supported

 Arithmetic With Polynomials And Rational Expressions

 Identify zeros of polynomials when suitable factorizations are available, and use the zeros to construct a rough graph of the function defined by the polynomial.